-There is no coinsurance, copayment, or deductible for cardiovascular disease testing that is covered once every 5 years.
+There is no coinsurance. copayment, or deductible for cardiovascular disease testing that is covered once every 5 years.

-2023 Evidence of Coverage for UVM Health Advantage Secure (PPO) 64 Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when you get these Services that are covered for you services 🍑 Cervical and vaginal cancer screening There is no coinsurance, Covered services include: copayment, or For all women: Pap tests and pelvic exams are covered deductible for Medicareonce every 24 months covered preventive Pap • If you are at high risk of cervical or vaginal cancer or and pelvic exams. you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months Chiropractic services In-network: \$10 Covered services include: copayment for each Manual manipulation of the spine to correct subluxation Medicare-covered visit.
-Maintenance chiropractic therapy that does not meet Medicare criteria is not covered Out-of-network: \$45 copayment for each
+Cervical and vaginal cancer screening

+For all women: Pap tests and pelvic exams are covered once every 24 months

+If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months

+There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.

+What you must pay when you get these Services that are covered for you services

+Chiropractic services

+- Manual manipulation of the spine to correct subluxation - Maintenance chiropractic therapy that does not meet Medicare criteria is not covered

+\$10 copayment for each Medicare-covered visit.

+\$45 copayment for each Medicare covered visit